 Goodwin Forest Conservation Education Center

 The Goodwin Forest Conservation Education Center and James L. Goodwin State Forest were gifts to the people of Connecticut from James L. Goodwin, one of America’s first professional foresters and a long-time CFPA Board Member.
-The Center is managed jointly by the Connecticut Department of Energy & Environmental Protection (DEEP) Division of Parks and the Connecticut Forest & Park Association (CFPA) with the mission to provide forestry, wildlife and general conservation education to youth and adults.
+The Center is managed jointly by the Connecticut Department of Energy & Environmental Protection (CT-DEEP) Division of Parks and the Connecticut Forest & Park Association (CFPA) with the mission to provide forestry, wildlife, and general conservation education to youth and adults.
 The James L. Goodwin State Forest is managed by the CT-DEEP Division of Forestry.

 Here's what you'll find when you visit: